Kate Spade’s Surprise Holiday Sale: Take Up to 75% Off Everything & Get a Free Tote! - E! Online

 Happy last Saturday before Christmas, everyone!
 If you're still looking to score some great deals before the holiday, we've got a few amazing deals you're really going to enjoy.

 Kate Spade is having a surprise holiday sale where you can save up to 75% on everything from bags to shoes, jewelry to tech accessories and everything in between.
 In addition to that, you can also score a free large mesh tote with the purchase of $150 or more.
-The tote is super cute, so you definitely don't want to miss out.
+The tote is super cute and the stock is limited, so you definitely don't want to miss out.
 After all that time and energy spent buying gifts for others, this is the perfect sale to buy some gifts for yourself!

 There are quite a few items we're really loving right now.
 For instance the perfect-for-work Ella tote is really classy.
 It's super roomy, made with soft pebbled leather and features a large embossed logo.
 It retails for $349, but you can snag this for just $139.
 If you're looking for something under $100, we highly recommend the shopper-fave Harper tote for $89.
 For today only, you can score these $259 laptop sleeves with straps for just $59!